GUIDE

 During Handoff

-• Explicitly tell next model to read AI context first
+• Explicitly tell next model to read context atoms first

 • Point to specific tasks ready for pickup